PaloAltoNetworks/google-cloud-hub-spoke-tutorial/README.md

     EXTERNAL_LB_IP = "35.68.75.133"
     ```

     > The `EXTERNAL_LB_IP` output displays the IP address of the external load balancer’s forwarding rule.

+    > [!IMPORTANT]
-The compute resources may take an additional 10 minutes to complete their bootup process.
+    > The compute resources may take an additional 10 minutes to complete their boot process.

 4. Proceed to [Access the VM-Series firewall](accessing-the-vm-series-firewall).